Do You Have to Pay if Your Rental Home Needs Repairs?

 - The initial papers involved in an eviction lawsuit.
 This includes the Complaint (the landlord’s request for your eviction) and the Summons (the court’s notice of the lawsuit).

 If your landlord is trying to evict you, you must receive the right papers at each step.
 However, you have a limited time to respond (3-5 days).
 If your landlord has not fixed serious issues in your home and you received one of the letters above, you should immediately call your local Legal Services office.
 You should also do this if you disagree with your landlord (you did pay rent or didn’t violate your lease).
 Legal Services can help you defend yourself or file papers in court, but since you only have a few days to respond, you should not wait to contact Legal Services for help.

 The 5-day deadline to respond to an eviction lawsuit begins counting down when your landlord gives you the lawsuit papers (called serving you).
 If you don’t answer in time, you will likely lose the case and be evicted.
 If you sent your landlord a 7-day notice, you should include a copy and proof that you delivered it to your landlord with the papers you give the court (called an Answer).
 You must also give your rent money to the court clerk’s office before the court will listen to your response or set up a hearing.

-To find your local Legal Services office, visit this website.
+To find your local Legal Services office, visit Find A Lawyer.
 For more information about answers, read the article Filing Your Answer to a Complaint.
 For more information about eviction lawsuits, read the article Help, I Just Got a 3-Day Notice!